PickertJoe/cirrusmd-take-home/README.md

+# Development Notes
+### Prerequisites
+- Ruby >= 2.5
+- Rspec

+### Instructions for running
+1. Navigate to ./ruby-take-home
+2. In the command line, execute `ruby script.rb`

+### Features to Complete
+- Formatting of telephone numbers
+- Spec for report_generator.rb

+### Features to Improve
+- Spec for data_formatter.rb
+- Names for all classes and variables
+- Accept user input for import filename
+- Including more detail in report.txt
+---
 # Goal

 Write a Ruby program that transforms raw data into a standardized format.
 The objective is to provide a valid .csv which allows the highest number of valid patient records